 Values.yaml: Default configuration values for the chart.

 Developers and DevOps teams appreciate Helm’s ability to automate complex Kubernetes deployments.
 The tool frees them up to focus on more value-added tasks.
-The tool is very user-friendly which means you don’t need special skills or knowledge to use it.
-The user interface is intuitive which means you can manage your cluster deployments with ease.
+The tool is very user-friendly, so you don’t need special skills or knowledge.
+The user interface is intuitive, meaning you can easily manage your cluster deployments.

-It is a very secure solution that makes sure that you can only install packages in your cluster that you trust.
+It is a very secure solution that ensures you can only install packages you trust in your cluster.

 Flexible

-It is a very flexible and customizable solution that makes it easy for you to install different packages on your Kubernetes cluster.
+It is a very flexible and customizable solution that makes installing different packages on your Kubernetes cluster easy.

-It has a very large ecosystem of packages which makes sure that you can find the package that you are looking for.
+It has a very large ecosystem of packages, so you can find the package you are looking for.

-Helm is an open-source tool that has a large community of developers to support it.
-That means there’s plenty of support and advice if you run into challenges.
+Helm is an open-source tool supported by a large community of developers.
+That means there’s plenty of support and advice if you encounter challenges.

-Helm Charts provide the ability to provision Kubernetes resources with the “click of a button” (or via a command if using the command line interface).
-Additionally, the tool enables developers to perform complex deployments by including charts as dependencies within other charts.
+Helm charts allow developers to provision Kubernetes resources with the “click of a button” (or via a command if using the command line interface).
+Additionally, the tool enables developers to perform complex deployments by including chart dependencies within other charts.

 Keeping track of versions across deployments can be a challenge.
 Helm automatically handles this task.
-The tool keeps a database of all release versions.
+The tool keeps a database of all release name versions.
 That way, if something goes wrong, the developer can simply roll back to the previous version.
+Each deployment creates a new version, allowing for easy tracking of changes over time.
+If a deployment encounters issues, rolling back to a stable version is fast and straightforward, minimizing any potential system performance disruptions.

 CI/CD Integration

-DevOps engineers enjoy the tool’s seamless integration with the CI/CD pipeline.
-Helm provides integration hooks that can be configured to perform certain actions.
+DevOps engineers enjoy the tool’s seamless CI/CD pipeline integration.
+Helm provides integration hooks that you can configure to perform certain actions.
 For example, these hooks can be configured to act before installation begins or after installation.
-These hooks can also be used to run health checks on the Helm deployments and verify if the deployment was successful.
+You can also use these hooks to run health checks on the Helm deployments and verify if the deployment was successful.
+Additionally, these hooks can trigger automated tests or rollbacks based on specific conditions, allowing teams to maintain a robust and streamlined deployment pipeline with minimal manual intervention.

-As we mentioned, helm charts can be shared.
+As we mentioned, you can share helm charts.
 These templates mean you won’t need to spend time rewriting manifests for common tasks.
 You can also use them to quickly generate a new chart based on one of your existing templates.
-For example, if you wanted to generate a new Kubernetes application with a specific service account, you can do this with a single line of code.
+For example, if you want to generate a new Kubernetes application with a specific service account, you can do this with a single line of code.
 This makes it easier for your team to scale with Kubernetes, as you won’t need to rewrite manifests to handle the same tasks.

 # mkdir my-app